BaronLR/Rouge/README.md

-# Rouge written in C for the Terminal/Command Line
+# Rouge in ncurses
 A version of Rouge written in C that runs in the terminal.
 Summer project based on some code from CIS2500.

-----WARNING---
-This is live development, meaning that the code won't always compile, there might be times when I push broken code

-to compile the code run make for fresh compile
+This code might require the Ncurses library to compile, if you don't have it just brew install ncurses

+#Run
 pi@username ~/A3 $ make

 after you can run,